greg0ire/git_template/README.md

-# My personal set of git hooks
+# A set of useful git hooks

 These hooks automate some tasks with the help of git.